ericoporto/ags-manual-wiki/Character.md

-If you are using Sierra-style speech and the character doesn't have a thinking animation, the thought bubble will be displayed in lucasarts-style.
+If you are using Sierra-style speech and the character doesn't have a thinking animation, the thought bubble will be displayed in LucasArts-style.

 If the "Thought uses bubble GUI" setting has been set, then the thought will be displayed like normal speech, except that the bubble GUI will be used for the window background.
-In Lucasarts-style speech this means above the character's head, in Sierra-style it will be done along the top of the screen as normal.
+In LucasArts-style speech this means above the character's head, in Sierra-style it will be done along the top of the screen as normal.